ValgulNecron/kasuki/readme.md

 ### Website

-for those of you who prefer web dev.. \
+for those of you who prefer web dev.\
 [https://github.com/ValgulNecron/kasuki_website](https://github.com/ValgulNecron/kasuki_website)

 # Vision

-The bot is in the first place a bot that interface the anilist api with discord letting user get different information from it. there is also secondary module that will be added when I have idea or want to test thing.
+The bot is in the first place, a bot that interfaces discord and the anilist api letting users get different information from it.
+There is also a secondary module that will be added when I have ideas or want to test things.

 # Contributing.

 ### I know how to code in rust.

-Then please check the todo and follow CONTRIBUTING.md to add feature, if the todo is complete, or you want to do something else just do it and open a pr afterward.
+Then please check the todo and follow CONTRIBUTING.md to add feature if the todo is complete, or you want to do something else, just do it and open a pr afterward.

 ### I don't know how to code in rust but still want to contribute.

-1. You can add new langage by adding a translation in the file located in lang_file and add in lang.rs (found in
-   src/cmd/general_modules/) the option with .add_string_choice("ISO-639-1", "ISO-639-1")
-   please google for what is ISO-639-1
+1. You can add new langage by adding a translation in the file located in lang_file and add in lang.rs (found in src/cmd/general_modules/) the option with .add_string_choice("ISO-639-1", "ISO-639-1") please google for what is ISO-639-1
 2. Contribute to this guide by making it clearer on how to use/ how it works.
 3. Or by opening an issue with enhancement or new feature you want to see.

+Please note that for embed you will need to use ISO-639-1 and if no ISO-639-1 exist or need to be more specific like the different "version" of chinese use ISO-639-3 and if still not like with a specific chinese written in pinyin, I used the ISO-639-3 code for mandarin chinese (cmn) and added a p for pinyin

+if working on command_register please use the same structure, but the "code" field should respect discord locale https://discord.com/developers/docs/reference#locales

 # How to use

 ### 1. Add the bot to your server.

 you can add my instance of the bot with [this link](https://discord.com/oauth2/authorize?client_id=923286536445894697&permissions=517543913536&scope=bot)